dahliaOS/documentation/docs/articles/pangolin/Pangolin-Desktop.md

 While pre-compiled builds can be found in the dahliaOS-overlays folder, you can also compile Pangolin and include them in the Buildroot toolchain.

+Pangolin can also be added as a dependency inside of Buildroot via the 'dahliaOS core applications' section under 'Target Packages'

 ## Prerequisites

-To develop for dahliaOS Linux-Based, you will need the `flutter` tool, and a compiled base config from dahliaos/buildroot.
+To develop for dahliaOS Linux-Based builds, you will need the `flutter` tool, and a compiled base config from dahliaos/buildroot.

-Compiling the base config will take about 6 hours.
+Compiling the base config will take about 4 hours.

-Once finished, copy the dahliaOS overlays into the buildroot/output/target directory, and then go to the pangolin_desktop directory.

-Open up a terminal, and type `flutter build linux --release` to generate a release build.

-Copy the output bundle files (located under build/release/) to `buildroot/output/target/dahlia/pangolin`, and compile the image file again to include it.
+Pangolin will automatically be installed using the x86_64 configuration, but arm64 builds will require a Raspberry Pi 4 with the Flutter tool installed to produce an arm64 Linux-compatible bundle.